YanLuoCityU/yanluo/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD candidate in Data Science
+    - course: PhD student in Data Science
       institution: City University of Hong Kong
       year: Sep 2022–present
     - course: MSc in Epidemiology and Health Statistics